pillarjs/send/Readme.md

   - `'deny'` Send a 403 for any request for a dotfile.
   - `'ignore'` Pretend like the dotfile does not exist and 404.

+#### extensions

+  If a given file doesn't exist, try appending one of the given extensions, in the given order.
+By default, this is disabled (set to `false`).
+An example value that will serve extension-less HTML files: `['html', 'htm']`.

 #### index

   By default send supports "index.html" files, to disable this